ggordham/ora-presentations/tune-that-SQL-GTOUG/README.md

 -- Note the plan information
 ```

-You should see a dramatic difference in the plan cost now that the real number of estimated rows is being used.
+You should see a dramatic difference in the plan cost now that the real number of estimated rows is being used, E.G. new cost of 741K vs 560 of the old plan.

 ### Clean up
 To clean up the lab run the following two items as a DBA user: